What is retention rate?

-Using your daily active users (DAU) and monthly active users (MAU) can help you identify how many days in a month your average user plays your game.
-This is also called stickiness and is valuable to track over time to understand and predict the success of your game.
+Using your daily active users (DAU) and monthly active users (MAU) can help you identify how many days in a month your average user interacts with your app.
+This is also called stickiness and is valuable to track over time to understand and predict the success of your app.

 Interested in learning more?

 Keep up with the latest mobile gaming trends.Visit our blog